nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 7. universalizability.
 8. etc.

-so here, we study as an object of web science, *perlocutionary metonymysis* and *transformative metonymy* as *generic transclusivity*.
+so here, we study as an object of web science, *pragmatic* or *perlocutionary metonymysis* and *transformative metonymy* as a *genre of transclusivity* in patasemiosis. other genres would be "performative metaphor" or "non-parodic irony" of which the present study's object may conflict or cohere in meaning.

 #### interactability